We think we have a pretty cool story at Mines and we know you have an amazing story too.

 - Regular application file completion deadline

-- Must receive a complete application + official transcript on/before March 1
+- Must receive a complete application + official or unofficial transcript on/before March 1

 - Admissions and merit scholarship decision sent by March 1, 2021